-- CareerConnections is Concordia University, St. Paul’s online job board.
+- CSP Specific: Handshake is Concordia University, St. Paul’s online job and internship board.

-- National job boards: Indeed, Monster and Monster College, CareerBuilder, Simply Hired, ZipRecruiter and CareerRookie
+- National: Indeed, Monster and Monster College, CareerBuilder, Simply Hired, ZipRecruiter and CareerRookie

 A powerful database for researching companies and industries.
 This should be one of your first stops when gathering information.
 Access is granted through the CSP Library.